 It depends on the size of the marketplace, the functionality you want to have in place, and what products you want to sell.

-Developing a multi-vendor marketplace can take up to 1,000 hours.
+Building a multi-vendor marketplace can take up to 1,000 hours.
 This includes development time, product management, and creating a solid business plan.

 Nearly half of all features in a piece of software aren’t used by customers, so by developing an MVP, you can save time and money.